Getting Out of the House is Easy for Homeschool Kids

 Battle Creek Young Homeschoolers members share resources, celebrate successes, and get together for playdates, field trips, and fun events.

 For school partnerships, students enroll as part-time students with the school systems and can take elective classes, online and dual enrollment courses, and participate in established community partnerships.
-Partnerships homeschool kids can choose from in Southwest Michigan are Gull Lake Partnership, Hamilton School District Partnership, and Niles Virtual Partnership.
+SW Michigan Partnerships include Gull Lake Partnership, Hamilton School District Partnership, and Niles Virtual Partnership.

 Battle Creek HEART is a Christian homeschool group for homeschooling families in the greater Battle Creek area.
 They offer family field trips, park days, play dates, and mom support.